 Bus shelters are provided for the comfort of campus users so that they may park their vehicles and wait in a warm environment for the Campus Shuttle bus.
 Bus shelters are located in the Nenana, Taku and Wood Center parking lots.
 All three shelters are heated during the winter.
 All cleaning and repairs on the buildings are performed by Facilities Services using parking services funds.

-- OIT Telecommunications installs telephone cable, category 5 data cable, fiber optic cable and many other special use cables.
+- OIT Telecommunications installs telephone cable, ethernet data cable, fiber optic cable and many other special use cables.
 For questions or to submit a work request, contact them at 450-8300 or OIT Telecommunications page.